7 Pantry Essentials for the Mediterranean Diet

 Storage: Nuts and seeds contain oils that go rancid at room temperature.
 Store in airtight containers in the refrigerator (3-6 months) or freezer (up to one year).
 Tahini keeps for months in the pantry unopened, or refrigerated after opening.

-Nutritional benefits: Nuts and seeds provide healthy fats, plant protein, fibre, vitamin E, magnesium, and various minerals.
 Regular nut consumption is associated with reduced heart disease risk.
-Tahini is particularly rich in calcium, making it valuable for those reducing dairy intake.
+Tahini is rich in calcium, making it valuable for those who're reducing their dairy intake.

 Keep a jar of mixed nuts on your counter and grab a small handful (about 30g) when you'd normally reach for chips or crackers as an afternoon snack.

-Homemade Tahini: Toast 2 cups hulled sesame seeds in a dry pan until fragrant and lightly golden, cool completely, then blend in a food processor with 3–4 tablespoons neutral oil (or light olive oil) for 5–10 minutes, scraping down the sides frequently, until smooth and pourable; store refrigerated for up to 3 months.
+Homemade Tahini: Toast 2 cups hulled sesame seeds in a dry pan until fragrant and lightly golden, cool completely, then blend in a food processor with 3–4 tablespoons neutral oil (or light olive oil) for 5–10 minutes, scraping down the sides frequently, until smooth and pourable.
+Store refrigerated for up to 3 months.

-Start with the essentials — olive oil, legumes, canned tomatoes, garlic, onions, and dried herbs—then gradually expand your collection.
-You don't need everything at once.
+You don't need to buy everything all at once.
 Build your pantry over several shopping trips, focusing on quality over quantity.

-The beauty of Mediterranean cooking is its flexibility and simplicity.
 These aren't exotic speciality ingredients requiring treasure hunts through gourmet stores — they're accessible staples available in any well-stocked supermarket.

 Mediterranean Pantry: Shopping List